John Holecek: Coaching career

 Holecek returned to Loyola in 2024 as an assistant coach.
 In 2024, Loyola defeated York Community High School to win a third-consecutive state championship.

-In Spring 2025, Holecek traveled to Italy to temporarily become the defensive coordinator for the Italian Football League's Milano Seamen.
+In 2025, Holecek traveled to Italy to temporarily become the defensive coordinator for the Italian Football League's Milano Seamen.

+In April 2026, Loyola Academy announced Holecek would return as the school's head coach.